 At Simpson Strong-Tie, we've built a heritage of wood connection innovation.
 Through our tireless commitment to technological advancement, research and rigorous testing, our engineers have acquired an unparalleled body of expertise, with more patents and code-listed products than anyone else in the business.

 We are currently developing additional connector products to lend our best-in-class service, jobsite support and technical expertise to the mass timber and CLT construction industries.
-A comprehensive catalog of our products for CLT and mass timber construction is scheduled for early 2019.

 Sign up for Strong-Tie News to receive the most up-to-date product information and new product releases.